ayamgabenedict/content-management-system/README.md

-# Dashboard Project
+# Content Management System

-## Frontend of the Dashboard
+## Content Management System (Dashboard) - Frontend

+### About

-This project is a demo bootstrap dashboard mainly focussed on the front end.
+This project is a demo Bootstrap Content Management System (CMS)  mainly focussed on the front end.
 It is primarily made up of the Dashboard, Pages, Posts and Users area.

-The main dashboard area comprises a navbar, header section, button, breadcrumb, left sidebar, main section and a footer.
+The main dashboard (i.e. the homepage) area comprises a navbar, header section, button, breadcrumb, left sidebar, main section and a footer.

 ### Extra